 Our aim has been to put an adaptable solution in place which allows us to continue to offer our clients the same market-leading offering and high standard of service that they expect from us.

-We have formed a Belgian company, Miller Europe SPRL (ME), which the Belgian regulatory authority, the Financial Services and Market Authority, has confirmed is registered as an insurance and reinsurance intermediary in Belgium.
-ME, a Lloyd's accredited broker, has been granted passporting rights from Belgium into all other EEA member states and branch offices in London and Paris have been established.
+Our Belgian company, Miller Europe SPRL (Miller Europe), is registered as an insurance and reinsurance intermediary in Belgium.
+Miller Europe exercised its passporting rights from Belgium into all other EEA member states and has established branches in the UK and France.
+Miller Europe is also a Lloyd’s accredited broker.

 What are (re)insurers doing to address this?

-Many (re)insurers have been publishing details of their contingency plans or of their intentions, and may have been in contact directly to inform and give assurance to policyholders that suitable measures are in place to allay such concerns.
-We are maintaining a keen interest in how these solutions develop and the state of readiness of (re)insurers in order to understand their preparedness on behalf of our clients.
+(Re)insurers have published details of their contingency plans or intentions, and may have been in contact directly to inform and give assurance to policyholders that suitable measures are in place to allay such concerns.
+We continue to maintain a keen interest in how these solutions develop and the state of readiness of (re)insurers in order to understand their preparedness on behalf of our clients.

 What action has Lloyd’s taken?

-Lloyd’s has been particularly proactive with its plans, and has invested time engaging with Managing Agents and Lloyd’s brokers to deliver its solution.
-Lloyd’s will operate a fully capitalised insurance company (LIC) domiciled, authorised and regulated in Belgium and licensed to write risks domiciled in EEA states.
+Lloyd’s was particularly proactive with its plans, and invested time engaging with Managing Agents and Lloyd’s brokers to deliver its solution.
+Lloyd’s now operates a fully capitalised insurance company (LIC), Lloyd’s Brussels, domiciled, authorised and regulated in Belgium and licensed to write risks domiciled in EEA states.

-The process of broking a risk to LIC will largely remain unchanged for brokers as Managing Agents in London will have delegated authority from LIC to underwrite business on its behalf.
+The process of broking a risk to LIC will largely remain unchanged for brokers as Managing Agents in London will have delegated authority from Lloyd’s Brussels to underwrite business on its behalf.

 How we can help you

-As ever, Miller’s focus remains on our clients, and we will be providing the necessary support through this complex process.
+As ever, Miller’s focus remains on our clients, and we continue to provide the necessary support through this complex process.

-Miller will be issuing a Know Your Client (KYC) pack, with as much notice as possible, to those relevant parties which will provide all necessary details relating to Miller Europe.
+Miller will be issuing a Know Your Client (KYC) pack, with as much notice as possible, to those relevant parties which will provide all necessary details relating to Miller Europe in the event of business being transferred to Miller Europe for servicing.

 We continue to monitor the situation closely and should you have any questions or concerns about Brexit and wish to discuss them further, please email email@example.com or talk to your usual contact at Miller.